RBS PPI Claim

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by RBS, PPI may have been attached to a customer's policy by RBS, in some cases without their knowledge.
-RBS may have denied a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by RBS, PPI may have been added to a customer's policy by RBS, in some cases without their knowledge.
+RBS may have refused a credit application if PPI was refused by the customer.

 RBS PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by RBS.